Guide to Understanding Canadian Culture

 • Such French traditions in Francophone parts of Canada like Quebec such as using the formal pronoun ‘vous' for ‘you’ when interacting with someone new; greeting people with a kiss on each cheek; taking a bottle of wine of good quality or some flowers to dinner parties, etc.

-Other than this, Canada's customs and traditions are pretty similar to the United States'.
+Other than this, Canada's customs and traditions are pretty similar to the United States.

 Canada in Popular Culture

-Some of the things that Canada is most famous for and that find mention in popular culture surrounding any conversation about the country include such things as maple syrup, with 80 per cent of the world's supply of maple syrup being made in Canada; ice hockey, which is Canada's national winter sport and is as popular there as cricket or football in many other countries; Northern Lights, which is a stunning natural phenomenon visible not only in countries such as Iceland, Finland, and Norway, but also in Canada; exotic wildlife, such as polar bears, and some of the best national parks of the world protecting the country's flora and fauna; some of the world’s most stunning mountains and also beaches in its extensive coastline, as well as other natural wonders such as Niagara Falls and Lake Ontario.
+Some of the things that Canada is most famous for and that find mention in the popular culture surrounding any conversation about the country include such things as maple syrup, with 80 percent of the world's supply of maple syrup being made in Canada; ice hockey, which is Canada's national winter sport and is as popular there as cricket or football in many other countries; Northern Lights, which is a stunning natural phenomenon visible not only in countries such as Iceland, Finland, and Norway, but also in Canada; exotic wildlife, such as polar bears, and some of the best national parks of the world protecting the country's flora and fauna; some of the world’s most stunning mountains and also beaches in its extensive coastline, as well as other natural wonders such as Niagara Falls and Lake Ontario.
 Canada is also famous for such popular figures as actors Ryan Reynolds and Ryan Gosling and the writer Margaret Atwood.
 Canada's people are also known to be some of the most polite people in the world, which may be a cliche but most people who meet Canadians hold it to be true.

 Tourism in Canada